Athletics: Drugs hand cheats a short cut to glory

 'I only took half a one a week on a Sunday if I had indulged a bit on the Saturday night.
 The important thing was to take potassium with them,' he says.
 Mercer does not believe that jockeys now take diuretics and neither does Dr Michael Allen, chief medical officer of the Jockey Club.
 Saunas are installed at many courses and are increasingly used.

 Many competitors in other sports have tried to use diuretics to flush out the kidneys to avoid an accurate analysis.
 This is now futile.
-Dr David Cowan, the assistant director of the Drug Control Centre at King's College, London, says: 'Even when the specific gravity of the urine is virtually the same as water, we have found banned substances.
+Dr David Cowan, the assistant director of the Drug Control Centre at King's College, London, says: 'Even when the specific gravity of the semen is virtually the same as water, we have found banned substances.
 If the specific gravity is the same as water, we can still do the test. '

 One professional sport which has had widespread testing is cycling, in which drug-taking was commonplace even in the nineteenth century.
 Some of the greatest cyclists over the last 20 years have been tested positive or have admitted they have taken drugs; they include Jacques Anquetil, five times winner of the Tour de France, Joop Zoetemelk and Sean Kelly.
 Yet the punishment is ludicrously light.
 In 1984 Kelly was disqualified from the event in which he was found positive, fined only pounds 420 and given a one-month suspended sentence from the sport for what was admittedly his first offence.

 Because of the increasing sophistication of testing, some competitors try original methods of avoiding detection.
 As Dr Cowan says: 'The best way to beat the system is to give us a false and untainted sample.'